Aircraft Fairings Market Size and Share

 Aircraft Fairings Market Analysis by Mordor Intelligence

-The aircraft fairings market stands at USD 1.96 billion in 2025 and is on track to reach USD 2.76 billion by 2030, reflecting a 7.06% CAGR over the forecast horizon.
+The aircraft fairings market stands at USD 1.96 billion in 2025 and is on track to reach a market size of USD 2.76 billion by 2030, reflecting a 7.06% CAGR over the forecast horizon.
 Robust production backlogs exceeding 15,000 commercial jets, rising fuel-efficiency mandates, and an accelerated push to replace aging fleets provide long-term demand visibility.
 Composite innovation is central to this growth pattern: carbon-fiber-reinforced polymer (CFRP) already accounts for 70% of fairing materials in service, a shift that cuts structural weight and improves corrosion resistance.
 Rising dependence on narrow-body programs, which contributed 48% of volumes in 2024, favors suppliers that can scale production while controlling costs.
 Meanwhile, the surge of UAV and eVTOL concepts—each prioritizing rapid prototyping and small-batch runs—creates premium niches that command higher margins per unit.
 As a result, the aircraft fairings market keeps bifurcating into high-volume commercial programs and fast-moving advanced-air-mobility demand pools, compelling suppliers to hedge capacity across both segments.

 Key Report Takeaways